Congratulations! You’re going to PyCon!

 - How to have a great PyCon

-Free Bonus: Click here to get access to a chapter from Python Tricks: The Book that shows you Python's best practices with simple examples you can apply instantly to write more beautiful + Pythonic code.
+Free Download: Get a sample chapter from Python Tricks: The Book that shows you Python’s best practices with simple examples you can apply instantly to write more beautiful + Pythonic code.

 Before we go into how to get the most out of PyCon, let’s first establish what PyCon involves.